-A command is submitted when a Submission Queue Tail Doorbell write moves the Submission Queue Tail Pointer past the corresponding Submission Queue entry.
-The controller transfers submitted commands to the controller's local memory for subsequent processing using a vendor specific algorithm.
+For NVMe over PCIe, a command is submitted to the controller when a Submission Queue Tail Doorbell write by the host moves the Submission Queue Tail Pointer past the slot containing the corresponding Submission Queue entry.
+For NVMe over Fabrics, refer to section 1.4.14 in the NVMe over Fabrics 1.0 specification for the definition of command submission.
+The controller transfers submitted commands into the controller for subsequent processing using a vendor specific algorithm.